amethyst/amethyst/README.md

 ## Why Amethyst?

 ### Extreme Multithreading

-Amethyst developers, started by implementing a parallel [ecs] first and then started making the engine over this infrastructure.
+Amethyst is based over a very powerful parallel [ecs] called specs.
 This allows game built with amethyst to use up to **99.9%** of your processing power to make it run as smooth and as fast as possible.

-Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 threads processor.

 ### Clean

 By design, the amethyst engine encourages you to write clean and reusable code for your behaviours and data structures, allowing engine users to easily share useful components, thus reducing development time and cost.

+Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 threads processor.

 ### Community